 Depending on your brand, you can stick solely with including pictures in your tweets, or consider livening things up with the gif feature on Twitter.

-Every week I add about 20 new tweets into Edgar to promote our new content and features and keep our feed fresh and updated.
-This only takes ten or fifteen minutes out of my workweek whereas I’d otherwise be dropping everything several times everyday to keep up with tweeting frequently.
+Every week, consider adding about 20 new tweets into your automator to promote new content and features and keep your feed fresh and updated.
+This only takes ten or fifteen minutes out of the workweek and saves you from being “always on.”

 You might notice that some of the big names in your niche hosting Twitter chats.
 Twitter chats are guided conversations led by one person or brand for their followers to participate in.
 They use a branded hashtag and usually ask questions surrounding a certain theme.